postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ## Creating environments

 You will see the selected environment status at the top-right of Postman, with any _active_ environment selected in the drop-down.
-In __Environments__ on the left you can access all environments, and click the check-mark button to make an environment active.
+In __Environments__ on the left you can access all environments, and select the check-mark button to make an environment active.
 Select an environment to open it for editing in a tab.

 [![Environment editor](https://assets.postman.com/postman-docs/environment-editor-v9.13.jpg)](https://assets.postman.com/postman-docs/environment-editor-v9.13.jpg)